-Evaluate response failure to adalimumab therapy.
-Determine and adjust dosage or identify the need for change to another anti-TNF-α inhibitor.
+Use to evaluate response failure to adalimumab therapy.
+Use to determine and adjust dosage or identify the need for change to another anti-TNF-α inhibitor.

 Serum separator tube.

 Separate serum from cells ASAP or within 2 hours of collection.
 Transfer 1 mL serum to an ARUP Standard Transport Tube.
 (Min: 0.3 mL)

 After separation from cells: Ambient: 48 hours; Refrigerated: 4 weeks; Frozen: 1 year (avoid repeated freeze/thaw cycles)

 This test measures the capacity of adalimumab to neutralize TNF activity.
 Additionally, adalimumab neutralizing antibodies (NAb) are titered, reporting the minimal serum dilution at which blocking of adalimumab activity is no longer observed.

 This test is used to evaluate secondary response failures to adalimumab therapy.
 Secondary response failure is defined as loss of clinical response after initial improvement of clinical signs and symptoms.
 Therapeutic decision should rest on both the clinical response and the knowledge of the fate of the drug including the emergence of immunogenicity in individual patients.